QinWHang/DITaR/README.md

 ### DualviewIdentification
 Phase 1: Dual-view Identification This phase focuses on modeling a dual-view architecture to detect fake orders within the system.
 #### DualviewModelConstruction
 `DualviewConstruct`: The dual-view model is trained using a contaminated base model.
-The hyperparameter $\alpha$ is employed to balance the weights between semantic and collaborative views, while $\lambda_c$ (LAMADA_C) adjusts the significance of the recommendation task.
+The hyperparameter $\alpha$ is employed to balance the weights between semantic and collaborative views, while $\lambda_c$ adjusts the significance of the recommendation task.

 Execute `train.sh` to generate the dual-view model.
 #### Identification